Rosemary-Lemon Chicken Thighs

 - Sprinkle chicken with pepper and salt; brown in drippings on both sides.
 Cook, covered, skin side down, over medium heat 4-6 minutes or until a thermometer reads 170°.
 Remove from pan; keep warm.
 Pour off drippings from pan.

-Originally published as Rosemary-Lemon Chicken Thighs in Simple & Delicious February/March 2016
+Originally published as Pan Roasted Chicken With Bacon, Rosemary and Lemon in Simple & Delicious February/March 2016